DevRajKandel/PHPWebServer/README.md

 it calls second.php as well
-but, second.php is also an APi, it reponds to the input as well for eg: https://devkandel1034.000webhostapp.com/Second.php?q=A because second.php is in the same folder ans index.php, we can only writed Second.php?q=A
+but, second.php is also an APi, it reponds to the input as well for eg: https://devkandel1034.000webhostapp.com/Second.php?q=A

+because second.php is in the same folder ans index.php, we can only writed Second.php?q=A in the index.php

+But if we want to access the Second.php Access endpoint from other apps, the full address is expected.

+To allow access from other sources, CORS is enabled as below.
+As we know, websites with no CORS enabled for all origins(*) might have a problem.
+We might have to use OAuth

 CORS: Cross Origin Resource Sharing must be enabled for the api to work.
 This must be enabled from the web server.